 Spirit: The soul, non physical essence of a person.

 Yana: Sanskrit, meaning spiritual journey or path.

 Mystical Dog Names From Spiritual Shrines and Locations

 Basil: Saint Basil's Cathedral, located at the end of Moscow's Red Square, represents the Kingdom of Heaven.

-Meru: Mount Meru, location of Angkor-Wat, is the Mount Olympus of the Hindu faith.
+Meru: Mount Meru, the location of Angkor-Wat, is the Mount Olympus of the Hindu faith.

 Sinai: Holy Mount Sinai is believed to be the mountain Moses descended from with the Ten Commandments.

-Tibet: Nicknamed "The Roof of The World," Tibet is located in the Himalayas, and was home the to exiled Dalai Lama.
+Tibet: Nicknamed "The Roof of The World," Tibet is located in the Himalayas, and it was home to the exiled Dalai Lama.